16 Real Life Winter Wonderlands in the US

 If you love winter weather, check out these winter wonderlands across the United States.

 This quaint little town is nestled next to the San Juan Mountains.
 Because of its mountainous setting, Ouray is sometimes called the ‘Switzerland of America.’
 With events like the Ouray Ice Festival and San Juan Skijoring, this town definitely knows how to celebrate winter.
 Ouray also has hot springs, making this great winter town even better.

 2. Heber Valley, Utah

 Heber Valley is located in northern Utah near the Wasatch Mountain Range.
 The area offers just about every winter activity imaginable.
 Snowmobiling, snowshoeing, skiing, ice skating, sleigh rides, tubing…and the list goes on.
 You can also enjoy the incredible winter views on a scenic train ride with Heber Valley Railroad.
-For another magical winter experience, explore the Ice Castles in Heber Valley (pictured below).
+For another magical winter experience, explore the Ice Castles in Heber Valley (pictured).